Qu4ndo/Swiss-Trade-Fairs-Scaper/README.md

 **Attention:**

-To open the CSV file correctly make sure to use the semicolons as separating-option because otherwise it will not work with the URL links!
+To open the CSV file correctly make sure to use the semicolons as separating-option!

 ## Output